ClaireDons/linear_response_functions/README.md

 * `EXPERIMENT` number by which basal melt was increased for the run

 If you do not have Antarctica region masks, you can create some from the `BISICLES/applications/bedmachine/maskeMasksfromVel` directory.
+Additionally, if you want to create a time series with a rolling 10-year mean, you can run `create_timeseries.py`, here only the path to the csv directory and an plot output directory are needed.